BlueBrain/NeuroM/doc/source/quickstart.rst

-The :doc:`neurom check<morph_check>` application applies some semantic checks to morphology data files in order to determine whether it is suitable to construct a neuron structure and whether certain defects within the structure are detected.
+The :doc:`neurom check<morph_check>` application applies some semantic checks to morphology data files in order to determine whether it is suitable to construct a morphology structure and whether certain defects within the structure are detected.
 It can be invoked from the command line, and takes as main argument the path to either a single file or a directory of morphology files.